 What constitutes private life in the UK

-A person who is liable for deportation shall not be deported on the grounds of private life in the UK if: He has lived in the UK for 20 continuous years (not including any periods of imprisonment) and he has no ties (including social, cultural or family) to his country of origin; or He is aged below 25 years and has spent at least half of his life in the UK and he has no ties (including social, cultural or family) to his country of origin.
-20 continuous years‟ are not to be regarded as broken where the person left the UK for periods of up to 6 months provided that at all times he was ordinarily resident in the UK, for example, brief holidays or work placements overseas do not necessarily stop the period of residence.
+A person who is liable for deportation shall not be deported on the grounds of private life in the UK if: He has lived in the UK for 20 continuous years (not including any periods of imprisonment) and He has no ties (including social, cultural or family) to His country of origin; or He is aged below 25 years and has spent at least half of His life in the UK and He has no ties (including social, cultural or family) to His country of origin.
+20 continuous years‟ are not to be regarded as broken where the person left the UK for periods of up to 6 months provided that at all times He was ordinarily resident in the UK, for example, brief holidays or work placements overseas do not necessarily stop the period of residence.

 If a person falls within 1.1(a) above, or falls within 1.1(b) or (c) and does not meet the Family Life or Private Life Exception, deportation will be the proper course in all but exceptional cases.
-In determining whether a case is exceptional, decision makers must consider all relevant factors that weigh in favour and against deportation.
+In determining whether a case is exceptional, Home Office decision makers must consider all relevant factors that weigh in favour and against deportation.
 “Exceptional” does not mean “unusual” or “unique”.
 Decision makers should be mindful that whilst all cases are to an extent unique, those unique factors do not generally render them exceptional.
 For these purposes, exceptional cases should be numerically rare.
 Furthermore, a case is not exceptional just because the exceptions to deportation in Rule 399 or Rule 399A have been missed by a small margin.
 Instead, “exceptional” means circumstances in which deportation would result in unjustifiably harsh consequences for the individual or their family such that deportation would not be proportionate.
 That is likely to be the case only very rarely.